dfederm/dfederm.github.io/_posts/2021-01-18-creating-a-blog-using-github-pages.md

 google_analytics: <your-ga-id>
 ```

-These custom variables can be used in your content like `{{ site.google_analytics }}`.
+These custom variables can be used in your content like `{{ "{{ site.google_analytics " }}}}`.

 ## Pages

-These are for standalong content for your site, like the home page, about page, contact page, etc. These can be either `.html` or `.md` files, based on whichever is better for writing your content.
+These are for standalone content for your site, like the home page, about page, contact page, etc. These can be either `.html` or `.md` files, based on whichever is better for writing your content.

-By default, the url for pages follows the folder structure you use, so `documentation\doc1.md` would become `/documentation/doc1.html`, but this can be overriden.
+By default, the url for pages follows the folder structure you use, so `documentation\doc1.md` would become `/documentation/doc1.html`, but this can be overridden.

 ## Front Matter, Layouts, and Includes